rokeller/spartan/README.md

 combination with other tools like for example
 [CSP Evaluator](https://csp-evaluator.withgoogle.com/) by Google.

+#### Health endpoints

+The `spartan` server offers two health endpoints.

+* `GET /_spartan/live` serves as a liveness check.
+It always responds with HTTP 200 and the JSON body `{"status":"ok"}` when the server is running.
+* `GET /_spartan/runtime` serves some runtime information about the server, such as heap and stack usage, number of goroutines and garbage collections.

 ## Configuration

 By default `spartan` is loading additional configuration from a file called